-Dogs shall be considered running at large when off the property of their owner or handler unless a leash or tether is affixed to the dog at one end and the owner or handler at the other end capable of handling such dog or dogs, unless in a designated off-leash area.
-The owner or handler of an animal shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury. - B. A person guilty of allowing a dog running at large in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+The owner or handler of an animal shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury. - B. Dogs shall be considered running at large when off the property of their owner or handler unless a leash or tether is affixed to the dog at one end and the owner or handler at the other end, unless in a designated off-leash area. - C. A person guilty of allowing an animal running at large in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

-8.06.030 - Animal trespass.
-(Renumbered from 8.04.140)
+8.06.30 - Animal trespass.

-A. It is unlawful for the owner or handler of an animal to allow such animal to trespass on the property of another, and shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury.

-B. A person guilty of allowing a trespassing animal in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+- A. It is unlawful for the owner or handler of an animal to allow such animal to trespass on the property of another, and shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury. - B. A person guilty of allowing a trespassing animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

 8.06.040 - Animals prohibited or restricted in designated areas.
-(Renumbered from Chapter 8.04.170)

 - A. It is unlawful for any person keeping, harboring, or having charge or control of any dog to allow such dog to be within protected watershed areas.
-Use of watershed areas is governed by the appropriate land use ordinances. - B. All dogs shall be under physical restraint in parks and recreational areas, unless otherwise established as an approved off-leash period of time and in an off-leash area. - C. Unless otherwise established, dogs shall be under physical restraint in all developed areas, which include but are not limited to: residential neighborhoods; streets; sidewalks; areas that result in concentrated use, including campgrounds, picnic areas, playgrounds, parking lots, and ski resorts. - D. A person guilty of allowing an animal into a restricted area in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+Use of watershed areas is governed by the appropriate land use ordinances. - B. All dogs shall be under physical restraint in parks and recreational areas, unless otherwise established as an approved off-leash period of time and in an off-leash area. - C. Unless otherwise established, dogs shall be under physical restraint in all developed areas, which include but are not limited to: residential neighborhoods; streets; sidewalks; areas that result in concentrated use, including campgrounds, picnic areas, playgrounds, parking lots, and ski resorts. - D. A person guilty of allowing an animal into a restricted area in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

 8.06.050 - Harboring animals.
-(Renumbered from 8.04.120)

-- A. It is unlawful for any person to assume and maintain control of a lost or stray animal except as to contain and immediately notify the appropriate animal control agency. - B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+- A. It is unlawful for any person to assume and maintain control of an animal that is running at large, lost, or stray except as to contain it and immediately notify the appropriate animal control agency. - B. A person guilty of keeping or harboring any animal in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

-8.06.060 Staking and Tethering (Renumbered from 8.04.150)
+8.06.060 Staking and Tethering